keepitsimple/boilerplate/README.md

 ### Local development tools

-First of all, run `yarn install` in the root directory.
-This will install local development tools such as `eslint` and git precommits to keep the code formatted and without obvious errors.
+First, run `yarn install` in the root directory.
+This will install local development tools such as `eslint` and git pre-commits to keep the code formatted and without obvious errors.

 ### Installation